Behavioral Technology Labs

 - It is critical that Lab security be maintained at all times.
-Only researchers and research subjects should be allowed into the Lab and only at the reserved times.
+Only researchers and research subjects should be allowed into either Lab and only at the reserved times.
 The door should be kept locked at all other times.
-Any faculty member or student using the Lab will be held responsible for damage to the room or theft of equipment.
+Any faculty member or student using either Lab will be held responsible for damage to them or theft of equipment.

 - All furniture should be returned to its original location at the end of the reserved time period.

-- Any equipment that is not removed from the Lab at the end of the reserved time period becomes the property of the Lab.
-This includes computers, video displays, videoconferencing equipment, audio and video recording equipment, etc. (Some faculty may choose to donate equipment to the Lab to facilitate their own research as well as the research of their colleagues.
-This is encouraged as long as the equipment doesn’t compromise the facility’s usability for other research purposes.)
+- Any equipment that is not removed from either Lab at the end of the reserved time period becomes the property of the Labs.
+This includes computers, video displays, videoconferencing equipment, audio and video recording equipment, etc. (Some faculty may choose to donate equipment to the Labs to facilitate their own research as well as the research of their colleagues.
+This is encouraged as long as the equipment does not compromise the facility’s usability for other research purposes.)